mkrawczykowski/mkrawczykowski/README.md

 ## ⚡⚡⚡ Elements of interfaces ⚡⚡⚡
 <br><br>
 ## Tabs exercise
-Just a simple exercise on how to create tabs witth only CSS.
+Just a simple exercise on how to create tabs witth only CSS.<br>
 **repo:** https://github.com/mkrawczykowski/tab-resp-nav<br>
 **demo:** https://stronyireszta.pl/portfolio/tab-resp-nav/
 <br><br>
 ## 3D cover generator made with Three.js
 An old app of mine to generate 3D book covers from JPG images.
-You can rotate your cover in 3D space and export it to PNG file.
+You can rotate your cover in 3D space and export it to PNG file.<br>
 **repo:** https://github.com/mkrawczykowski/3d-cover-generator<br>
 **working app:** https://stronyireszta.pl/generator-coverow
 <br>